atc0005/check-vmware/README.md

 Nagios plugin used to monitor memory usage across Resource Pools.

+In addition to reporting memory usage for each Resource Pool, this plugin also reports the ten most recently booted VMs along with their memory usage.
+This is intended to help spot which VM is responsible for a state change alert.

 Thresholds for `CRITICAL` and `WARNING` memory usage have usable defaults, but max memory usage is required before this plugin can be used.
 See the [configuration options](#configuration-options) section for details.